veegaaa/flask-travel-app/README.md

-# Flask-Projects
+# Simple Flask application
-some projects written with Flask
+## Deployment
+This app is deployed with Heroku.

+The app can be found at https://flask-travel-app.herokuapp.com/